mrxyz606/e-learn/README.md

 # 🎓 E-Learn (Coursera Clone)

+> 🎓 A modern Flutter e-learning app with Firebase authentication, course browsing, and progress tracking.

 A demo Flutter e-learning app inspired by **Coursera**.
 Users can browse courses, enroll, watch lessons, and track their progress.
 Built with **Flutter** and **Firebase**.